Tipton (PI) & Hedges (co-PI)

 1. COMMENTARIES AND SYNTHESES

 Tipton, E. & Hedges, L.V.
-The role of the sample in estimating and explaining treatment effect variation: A commentary on three papers.
-Forthcoming in the Journal of Research on Educational Effectiveness.
+(2017) The role of the sample in estimating and explaining treatment effect variation: A commentary on three papers.
+Journal of Research on Educational Effectiveness.
+10(4): 903-906.

 2. PLANNING FOR GENERALIZATION

-Tipton, E., Yeager, D., Schneider, B., & Iachan, R. Designing Probability Samples to Identify Sources of Treatment Effect Heterogeneity.
-Revision under review.
+Tipton, E., Yeager, D., Schneider, B., & Iachan, R. (2019) Designing Probability Samples to Identify Sources of Treatment Effect Heterogeneity.
+Chapter in Experimental Methods in Survey Research: Techniques that Combine Random Sampling with Random Assignment (Editor: Lavrakas, P.J.)
+New York, NY: Wiley.

 Tipton, E., Hedges, L.V., Vaden-Kiernan, M., Borman, G.D., Sullivan, K. & Caverly, S. (2014) Sample selection in randomized experiments: A new method using propensity score stratified sampling.
 Journal of Research on Educational Effectiveness, 7(1): 114-135.